 An Omaha wedding with an art gallery backdrop #Wedding Porn#art gallery#church#first look#lesbian weddings#LGBTQ#mixed-gender wedding party#nebraska#omaha#plus size#short dress#unitarian Updated Oct 12 2015 (Posted Dec 26 2012) Catherine Clark bijouxandbits Back in August, Jaylee Photography offered a free wedding to Offbeat Bride readers, and Naomi and Erin were the winners!
 The Washington-based photographers flew out to Nebraska to attend the church ceremony and art gallery reception (and also recently celebrated Referendum 74, which approved same-sex marriage in Washington!).
 And even though Nebraska doesn't yet offer the same equality, they said of the couple, "These two wonderful women still stood proudly together and shared their love and devotion."
 Take a look at the result: Related Post Karen & Michelle's "love, joy, and happiness" blue celebration of love Blue details, a blue dress, a blue vest, and touches of red... this multi-hued wedding is something fabulous to look at, but also something that...
 Read more See more photos of this wedding over at Jaylee Photography's blog.
 This post features Offbeat Vendors!
-Check out their vendor listing to see how they cater to Offbeat Brides: Anderson O'Brien Photography Catherine Clark Catherine Clark loiters at her local library, makes art, watches movies en masse, plays video and tabletop games, poorly cooks healthy things, cuddles with her feline fur baby, and blogs at BijouxandBits.com. @enidjcoleslaw @bijouxandbits @bijouxandbits PREVIOUS Coordinate your bridesmaids with matching purses NEXT How I used Vistaprint for basically everything Show/Hide comments [ 2 ] Beautiful!
+Check out their vendor listing to see how they cater to Offbeat Brides: Anderson O'Brien Photography Catherine Clark Catherine Clark loiters at her local library, makes art, watches movies en masse, plays video and tabletop games, poorly cooks healthy things, cuddles with her feline fur babies, and blogs at BijouxandBits.com. @enidjcoleslaw @bijouxandbits @bijouxandbits PREVIOUS Coordinate your bridesmaids with matching purses NEXT How I used Vistaprint for basically everything Show/Hide comments [ 2 ] Beautiful!
 Reply I LOVE that skyline photo.
 Gorgeous!
 Reply Join the conversation Cancel ReplyYour email address will not be published.
-Required fields are marked *Comment No-drama comment policy Part of what makes the Offbeat Empire different is our commitment to civil, constructive commenting.
+Required fields are marked *Comment Save my name, email, and website in this browser for the next time I comment.
+Sign me up for your offbeat awesomeness newsletter!
+No-drama comment policy Part of what makes the Offbeat Empire different is our commitment to civil, constructive commenting.
 Make sure you're familiar with our no-drama comment policy.
 Biz owners & wedding bloggers Please just use your real name in your comment, not your business name or blog title.
 Our comments are not the place to pimp your website.
 If you want to promote your stuff on Offbeat Bride, join us as an advertiser instead.